By David H. Rothman

 Concern #5: I truly, truly loathe the rich and don’t want anything to do with them

 Believe me, I myself would take issue with Jeff Bezos, Bill Gates, and others on such issues an anti-trust enforcement.
 But they are leagues apart from, say, the Koch Brothers.
 The endowment would focus on prospective donors motivated far more by a desire to leave a legacy behind than to use the endeavor simply to further their business interests.
 If we want to speak up for unionization rights and higher minimum wages, then, yes, go ahead.
 I intend to!
-The endowment is no substitute for a society with more just laws just (nor for other measures such as more funding for vocational education).
+The endowment is no substitute for a society with more just laws just (nor for other measures such as more funding for vocational education and preschooling).
 But let’s also look for common interests with even the super wealthy and avoid lumping all the rich together—even Bill Gates and Warren Buffett deplore the inequities of the tax system.

 In high technology, competitors often cooperate toward mutual goals such as technical standards, and one might also keep in mind the famous dictum of F. Scott Fitzgerald: “The test of a first-rate intelligence is the ability to hold two opposed ideas in the mind at the same time, and still retain the ability to function.”
 Must progressives fight the super rich on everything, even at expense of the commonweal?